-Mary drove the stretch from Saint Cloud to North Dakota.
+Mary drove the stretch from Alexandria to North Dakota.
 On the west side of Fargo, she stopped at an anonymous local-chain gas station that was attached to a Subway sandwich shop.

 “Fuel.
 Just raw fuel,” mumbled Sean between bites as he drove west on I-94, “Even the lettuce tastes flat; as flat as the country around here.”